 Transportation planning for Oconee County is provided by the Appalachian Council of Governments (ACOG).
 ACOG is responsible for conducting the rural transportation planning process for its six-county region in partnership with SCDOT.
-The primary responsibilities of all designated transportation planning agencies are to: 1) develop a Long Range Transportation Plan (LRTP), which is, at a minimum, a 25-year transportation vision for the metropolitan area; 2) develop a Transportation Improvement Program (TIP), which is the agreed-upon list of specific projects for which federal funds are anticipated; and 3) develop a Rural Planning Work Program (RPWP), which identifies in a single document the annual transportation planning activities that are to be undertaken in support of the goals, objectives, and actions established in the LRTP.
+The primary responsibilities of all designated transportation planning agencies are to:

+- 1) Develop a Rural Long Range Transportation Plan (Rural LRTP), which is, at a minimum, a 25-year transportation vision for the metropolitan area; - 2) Develop a Rural Transportation Improvement Program (RTIP), which is the agreed-upon list of specific projects for which federal funds are anticipated; and - Develop a Rural Planning Work Program (RPWP), which identifies, in a single document, the annual transportation planning activities that are to be undertaken in support of the goals, objectives, and actions established in the LRTP.